jthomperoo/simple-proxy/README.md

     	log to standard error as well as files -basic-auth string
-    	basic auth, format 'username:password', no auth if not provided -cert string
+    	basic auth, format 'username:password', no auth if not provided -bind string
+    	address to bind the proxy server to (default "0.0.0.0") -cert string
     	path to cert file
   -key string